glavin12/snake-game/README.md

 3. Eat the food (`#`) to grow longer and increase your score.
 4. Avoid hitting the walls or yourself.
 5. The game ends when the snake collides with itself or the wall.
-6. Restart the game by following the on-screen instructions.

 ## Installation & Compilation
 ### Using g++ (Windows):